 Is ProtonVPN trustworthy?

-Yes, it is.
-ProtonVPN uses robust AES-256 encryption that is almost impossible to crack.
-The source code for each ProtonVPN app on different devices is publicly available to check if it is safe.
+Yes, ProtonVPN is trustworthy — the service uses AES-256 encryption that is almost impossible to crack and doesn’t collect user data.
+The providers strive for transparency by publicly displaying the source code for each ProtonVPN app to check if it is safe.

 Is ProtonVPN the best VPN?

-ProtonVPN is one of the best VPNs on the market.
+ProtonVPN is a great VPN service provider, but whether it’s the best for you will depend on your needs.
 It uses powerful encryption, is user-friendly, offers good speeds, and supports up to ten connections and P2P file sharing.
+But ProtonVPN lacks an IP rotator and a smart DNS feature.

 What is better than ProtonVPN?

-Surfshark can serve as a fantastic alternative to ProtonVPN.
-It offers exclusive features, covers more than 100 countries worldwide, and allows connecting unlimited devices within one subscription.
+Surfshark is a fantastic alternative to ProtonVPN, and here’s why — it offers exclusive features, covers more than 100 countries worldwide, and allows unlimited simultaneous connections with one subscription.